nikiljos/TFP-JavaScript-Task/readme.md

+#### A simple Calculator built as part of a [TFP](https://foundation.mulearn.org/) Task
-See this simple code live at https://calculator.nikjos.in/
+See this live at https://nikjos.in/TFP-JavaScript-Task/